Bicycling In Downtown Fort Collins#

 - Laporte Ave., on the south side of the street, from N. College Ave. to N. Mason St.

 - Pine St. from Walnut St. to Jefferson St., on both east and west sides of the street.

-Bicycling on College Ave. is legal but recommended for experienced bicyclists are who are comfortable riding with traffic.
+Bicycling on College Ave. is legal downtown, but recommended for experienced bicyclists are who are comfortable riding with traffic (it is not legal from Laurel St south to Harmony Rd.)
 To access the downtown area on low-traffic streets North and South, please ride Mason St., Howes St., Remington St., and Mathews St. Low-traffic East-West connections to downtown include Laporte Ave. to Walnut, Mountain Ave., Oak St., Olive St. and Magnolia St.

 Always be sure to carefully cross railroad tracks at a 90 degree angle as the tracks can be slippery and bumpy.